lemocla/neon-hangman/README.md

       To quickly upload the game, the user can click play (or continue if a returning user with a game in progress) to display the hidden word, set the countdown timer and hide all of the hangman parts.

-      > I want the game to upload quickly so that I can start playing as soon as possible.
+      > As new player, I want the game to upload quickly so that I can start playing as soon as possible.

       ![play button](documentation/screenshots/play_button.png)